shaunwang1350/MyersBriggsMLProject/README.md

 - We choose Random Forest model.
 - Random Forest model is a good fit for our data structure (tabular).
 It can produce a result much faster compared to Neural Network model.
 - Among other model options, SVM is our second choice, but it requires the feature to be straight forward while ours is not.
 Logistics regression works well with a smaller dataset but our dataset will have thousands of features and observations.
-- For learning purpose, we will also try out these model options and compare their accuracy.
+- For learning purposes, we will also try out these model options and compare their accuracy.

 *2. How to train the model*
 - We will use `train_test_split` to split the data into `X_train`, `X_test`, and `y_all_train`, `y_all_test`.
-- `X_train` and `X_test` includes all the features
+- `X_train` and `X_test` include all the features
 - `y_all_train` and `y_all_test` include four columns of target label
 - When training, we will run the model four times.
 In each iteration, we will use the same `X_train` with one column (target) from the `y_all_train`.
 Running the model four times will generate four labels for each test observation.